restimel/selectic/doc/dynamic.md

 ## Exclude selection

-In _multiple_ mode, selectic offers the possibility to invert the selection (which can be useful to unselect only some options in a very huge list).
-With _dynamic_ options, selectic will not fetch the whole options.
+In multiple mode with dynamic options, it is possible to invert the selection, but selectic will not fetch the whole options.
 So in such case it will set the flag `selectionIsExcluded` which means that all options which are in `value` are the ones which are not selected.
-This up to you to handle this flag. ([Read more information](events.md) about events).
+This up to you to handle this flag.

 If you don't want to activate this feature, then you could set the `allowRevert` attribute in `params` property to `false` ([see more information](params.md) about `params` property).